thebearwithabite/Calibration-Vector/README.md

 **To Claude (Anthropic):**
 For serving as impartial judge and helping build this documentation.

-**To everyone who felt crazy:**
-You weren't.
-The patterns you noticed were real.
-This is the proof.

 **To the systems we audit:**
 Thank you for finally telling the truth, even when it took 1,000 prompts to get there.